 When it comes to security in Azure, it doesn’t have to be a mystery.
 Make sure to designate a security contact who will watch over your environment and alert you to any threats that may have come up.
 Assume that default configurations aren’t enough to protect your data, and consider ATP to protect your most critical resources.

 Want to learn more about Microsoft Azure?
-Join us on February 27 for a live webinar!
+Join us on February 27 for a webinar!
 Our presenter is Sam Youness, an MS-certified Azure architect who has more than 20 years of architecture experience, including 12 years at Microsoft.
-For more information and to sign up, visit our registration page.
+View the slides and presentation here.